tytydraco/yessleep/out/Part_2_Im_a_custodian_at_Denver_International_Airport_The_urban_legends_about_the_airport_are_lies_the_truth_is_so_much_worse.md

 After just barely escaping whoever was after me at the Denver airport, I went to a cockroach infested motel in Commerce City.
 The bed had so many stains I didn’t know what color it even was originally, but I felt relieved to be somewhere safe.
 I paid in cash and had trashed my cellphone before I got here, so despite the dinginess of the place, it felt like paradise.

 I had only been in the motel for a few days, surviving off takeout and still trying to figure out what to do next when I was roused by a phone call on the motel phone.
-I was startled, but answered assuming it was the property manager or something else.
+I was startled, but answered assuming it was the property manager or something like that.
 Instead, I nearly had a heart attack when I heard my boss on the other end.

 “Hey - I heard you had moved, and you didn’t come into work today, so I just wanted to call to make sure you were okay and were going to come in tomorrow - I’d hate to have to fire you.
 One of the maintenance guys told me you got into an area where they handle noxious chemicals, and seemed to have a freakout.”